timescale/docs.timescale.com-content/faq.md

 we regularly test  TimescaleDB to 10+ billion rows, while sustaining insert rates of 100-200k rows / second (1-2 million metric inserts / second).

-<a id="single-node-scale"></a> With more powerful hardware, customers
-benchmark TimescaleDB further.
-With more resources customers have scaled TimescaleDB to 500 billion rows of data while sustaining 400k row inserts / second.
+With more powerful hardware, users have scaled TimescaleDB to 500 billion rows of data while sustaining 400k row inserts / second.
 In this case, customers took advantage of the fact that we allow users to elastically add disks (i.e., RAID), in order to scale up capacity on a single node.
 As disks are added, chunks are redistributed across them, in similar fashion to how they would be distributed across nodes.

 With that said, the principle design decisions implemented for scaling up are much the same for allowing TimescaleDB to scale out horizontally in a linear